taoluwork/gitLab/README.md

 NOTE: the design with frontend is using React env, (bcai_v2.0 as an example) which is different from typical truffle env.
 Use caution to put files in the right place.

+Error: When run into capability issue, try remove module folder and try npm install again.